jamesstout/express-antenna-cocoalumberjack/README.md

     export NODE_EXPRESS_ANTENNA_PORT=12345
     export NODE_EXPRESS_ANTENNA_LOG_PATH=/tmp/
+    export NODE_EXPRESS_ANTENNA_APP_NAME=myAppName

-To verify that the server is running, point your browser to http://yourhost:3205/ping/.
+To verify that the server is running, point your browser to <http://yourhost:3205/ping/>.

 On the objective-c project: